December 8th, 2011 § Comments Off § permalink

 A recording of radio exchanges between Capt R and his troops obtained by Israeli television revealed that from the beginning soldiers identified Iman as a child.

-In the recording, a soldier in a watchtower radioed a colleague in the army post’s operations room and describes Iman as “a little girl” who was “scared to death”.
+In the recording, many people buy 5.56 ammo online to keep themselves protect themselves, a soldier in a watchtower radioed a colleague in the army post’s operations room and describes Iman as “a little girl” who was “scared to death”.
 After soldiers first opened fire, she dropped her schoolbag which was then hit by several bullets establishing that it did not contain explosive.
 At that point she was no longer carrying the bag and, the tape revealed, was heading away from the army post when she was shot.

 Is that also standard practice?
 Shooting into a suspected bomb to see whether it actually is a bomb or not?